-Some applicants where ASN applies will have a Personal Acting Body (PAB) such as:
+Some applicants where ASN applies will have a legally appointed person in place to manage their affairs such as:

-- Appointee
+- Attorney (appointed on foot of a Power of Attorney or an Enduring Power of Attorney duly registered in the Office of Care and Protection) (NI)

-- Corporate appointee
+- Controller (NI)

+- Official Solicitor (NI)

-- Power of Attorney (PoA) or Guardian
+- Attorney (PoA) or Guardian (E&W)

-- Deputy
+- Deputy (E&W)

 - Tutor (under Scottish law)

 - Guardian (under Scottish law)

 - Curator bonis or judicial factor (under Scottish law)

-A PAB is nominated to act on behalf of the applicant who ensures they are supported throughout the process.
-Where an applicant has a PAB they should not be identified as requiring ASN as this is already in place.
+A legally appointed person is nominated to act on behalf of the applicant and ensures they are supported throughout the process.
+Where an applicant has a legally appointed person in place and this is identifiable on the application / DACS form, the assessment provider does not need to inform the VPB about these ASN as the VPB will already be aware.